john-hen/Ked/ReadMe.md

 ﻿# Ked

 *Simple text editor for the terminal*

-Ked is a single-file text editor that runs in the terminal.
-Its interface is intentionally simple, while its default key bindings resemble those of desktop applications.

 ![screenshot](docs/images/about.svg)